wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/use-custom-connectors-in-powerapps-canvas-app/includes/5-summary.md

     services, and systems for scenarios tailored toward your business needs.

--   After you create a custom connector it can be shared with other users inside the organization.
+-   After you create a custom connector, it can be shared with other users inside the organization.
 To share it outside of the organization, submit it to Microsoft for certification.